 Why did Jesus command us to "eat his flesh" and "drink his blood?" pg.
 8 The Bread of Life discourse pg.
 9 The first Passover meal was to save people from the Angel of Death pg.
-10 "Do not labor for the food which perishes, but for the food which endures to eternal life..." pg.
+10 "Do not labor for the food which perishes, but for the food which endures to eternal life" pg.
 11 According to Jesus, we must have faith that he is truly present in the Holy Eucharist pg.
-13 "I am the Bread of Life..." pg.
+13 "I am the Bread of Life" pg.
 16 "What do you seek?" pg.
 17 "You have seen me and yet do not believe" pg.
 18 "I am the bread which came down from heaven" pg.
 20 Do you believe?
 I mean really believe!? pg.
 22 "The bread which I shall give for the life of the world is my flesh" pg.
 23 "How can this man give us his flesh to eat?" pg.
 24 Why does Jesus say the same thing four times in a row? pg.
 26 Transubstantiation: How something can look the same, yet be different pg.
-28

-Only a Priest in the Catholic Church can transubstantiate the bread and wine into the Body and Blood of Christ pg.
+28 transubstantiate the bread and wine into the Body and Blood of Christ pg.
 34 "This is a hard saying; who can listen to it?" pg.
-34 "It is impossible that the blood of bulls and goats should take away sins..." pg.
+34 "It is impossible that the blood of bulls and goats should take away sins" pg.
 39 "It is the spirit that gives life" pg.
 41 "the flesh is of no avail." pg.
 42 "There are some of you that do not believe" pg.
-43 "After this many of his disciples drew back and no longer went about with him..." pg.
+43 "After this many of his disciples drew back and no longer went about with him" pg.
 44 "Do you also wish to go away?" pg.
 45 We walk by faith, not by sight The conclusion of the Bread of Life discourse pg.
-46 lare information about why leave commanded u s to eat his Flesh and drink his Blood pg.
-48 "Give us this day our daily Bread..." pg.
+46 More information about why Jesus commanded us to eat his Flesh and drink his Blood d pg.
+48 "Give us this day our daily Bread" one as this day our daily broadin pg.
 48 St. John wants us to know that Jesus is God and Jesus is life, and that Christ's life must live in us if we are to live with him for all eternity pg.
-51 Save us, Savior of the world, for by your cross and resurrection you have set us free pg.
-57 The difference between venial and mortal sin pg.
-60 The Holy Eucharist cleanses us of our venial sins; the Sacrament of Penance and Reconciliation cleanses us of our mortal sins pg.
-64 The Sacrament of Penance and Reconciliation was instituted by Christ pg.
-68
+St. John wants us to know that Jesus is God and Jesus is life, and that Christ's life must live in us . • 51 St. John wants us to know that Jesus is God and Jesus is life, and that Christ's life must live in us if we are to live with him for all eternity Save us, Savior of the world, for by your cross pg.
+51 57 St. John wants us to know that Jesus is God and Jesus is life, and that Christ's life must live in us if we are to live with him for all eternity Save us, Savior of the world, for by your cross and resurrection you have set us free pg.
+51 57 60